Murder of Peter Falconio: Media

 In 2005, while Murdoch's trial was still under way, the film Wolf Creek was released in Australia.
 As the film was marketed as being "based on true events", the Northern Territory court placed an injunction on its release within the Territory in the belief that it could influence the outcome of the proceedings.
-However, the movie was inspired by other murders around Australia, such as the backpacker murders, as well as the Falconio case.
+However, the movie was inspired by other murders around Australia, such as the murders committed by Ivan Milat, as well as the Falconio case.

 Lees agreed to a televised interview with Martin Bashir which was later televised in Australia, for which she was paid £50,000.
 She later testified in court that she had agreed to the interview to raise awareness of Falconio's murder in Australia, as she felt the public profile of the case had diminished.

 Lees wrote No Turning Back, a book about her life.
 She went to England for the launch of the book in October 2006 and a serialisation appeared in The Times newspaper on 2 and 3 October.
 On 10 October 2006, Lees was interviewed by BBC News 24.

 In March 2007, Australia's Channel Ten presented a docudrama covering the murder and trial from Lees' perspective, entitled Joanne Lees: Murder in the Outback.
 The roles of Lees and Falconio were played by Joanne Froggatt and Laurence Breuls, respectively.
 It was also shown by ITV1 in the United Kingdom on 8 April 2007, by TV One in New Zealand on 10 June 2007, and by RTL 2 in Germany on 12 January 2009.
 The case was also covered by Casefile True Crime Podcast on 28 January 2017.

 In June 2020, Channel 4 in the UK and Australia's Channel Seven broadcast a four-part documentary series entitled Murder in the Outback: The Falconio and Lees Mystery.